gxjansen/cro.cafe/project/briefing.md

 #### URL Structure:

 - Use /en/, /de/, etc., for language-specific content.
 - Maintain unique slugs for guests and episodes across languages.
-Individual episode pages can be created based on the RSS feed data and (for existing episodes) should use the slug in project/current-site-data.
-For guests, use the "Slug" field in the Guest CSV file.
+Individual episode pages can be created based on the Transistor API data.
+For guests, generate slugs from their names while ensuring uniqueness across languages.

 #### Handle Cross-Language Guests/Episodes: